DwainSnickles/ControlCrop/README.md

-# Universal Control Cropping Class
+# C# Universal Control Cropping Class
 Add Cropping to any control with image or backgroundimage

 I love programing especially in graphics.